 Chore 6- Help Empty Dishwasher

-There are certain items in the dishwasher that our kids are allowed to touch, and others they aren’t.
-They are allowed to help take our the forks, spoons, bowls, plates, serving utensils, and plastic cups.
+There are certain items in the dishwasher that our kids are allowed to touch.
+They are allowed to help take out the forks, spoons, bowls, plates, serving utensils, and plastic cups.
 Everything else they leave for us.
 The bigger items that are on higher shelves, they hand up to us and we put them away.

 Chore 7- Make the Bed

-If you haven’t noticed, I have a pattern of giving kids instructions for a few times and then allowing them to complete the chore on their own.
-Making the bed fits right in.
-Help your preschooler make their bed a few times, and then give them the autonomy to do it on their own.
+If you haven’t noticed, I have a pattern of giving kids instructions a few times and then allowing them to complete the chore on their own.
+Making the bed is a great chore idea for preschoolers.
+Help your child make their bed a few times, and then give them the autonomy to do it on their own.

 Chore 8- Help Water Plants

-The watering can may be a little tricky, but just don’t put a lot of water in it.
+The watering bucket might be a little heavy, but just don’t put a lot of water in it.
 Better yet, get them their own watering can and let them go around and help you.
 Our kids love to help in the garden too!

 Chore 9- Get Dressed